What does a clinical rehabilitation counselor do?

 What is the coursework like?

-The coursework in the program is meant to be challenging and stimulating, but manageable.
-A large component of the program centers around educating clients about maintaining a well-balanced life, so the same mindset is extended to students.
+The coursework in each program is meant to be challenging and stimulating, but manageable.
+A large component of the programs centers around educating clients about maintaining a well-balanced life, so the same mindset is extended to students.
 Courses consist of different components including extensive projects, immersive experiences, literature reviews, collaborative assignments, interprofessional experiences, and, of course, exams.
-All aspects of the curriculum are purposefully incorporated to teach specific skills as designated by CORE and CACREP.
+All aspects of the curriculum are purposefully incorporated to teach specific skills as designated by CACREP.
 Please see question “Is a thesis required?” below to find out more about the master’s thesis, paper, or project that is required as partial fulfillment of the requirements for graduation.

 Is there an internship component?